Working with temporal data#

 datetime.timezone(datetime.timedelta(seconds=7200))

-As we can see, now we produced the datetime object having time zone information attached into the tzinfo attribute showing the offset (i.e. timedelta) from UTC represented in seconds.
-Having the timezone information attached can be very useful if doing analysis with temporal data that has been collected from different parts of the world (under different time zones).
-Let’s still take a look at an example in which we parse the datetime object from a textual representation that is written in a way how we humans normally write dates:
+As we can see, now we produced a datetime object including the time zone information in the tzinfo attribute, which shows the offset (i.e., timedelta) from UTC in seconds.
+Having the timezone information attached can be very useful if doing analysis with temporal data that has been collected from different parts of the world (with different time zones).
+Let’s look at another example in which we parse the datetime object from a textual representation that is written in a way that we might normally write dates.

 datetime.datetime(2020, 12, 22, 0, 0)

-Here, we used a bit different format for instructing the computer how to read the text by using %B to denote a written month name, also we changed the order of the directives and used an empty space between them.
-Writing the exact form of how the timestamp information is written can be quite devious work, especially if working with handwritten data where stucture of the time information can vary a lot.
-Luckily, Python provides a handy library dateutil that automates most of this work.
-We can use a function called parse() that can automatically construct the datetime object from various formats:
+Here, we used a different format for instructing the computer how to read the text by using %B to denote a written month name.
+We also changed the order of the directives and used an empty space between them.
+Writing the exact form of how the timestamp information is written can be quite tedious work, especially if working with handwritten data where the structure of the time information can vary considerably.
+Luckily, Python provides a handy library called dateutil that automates most of this work.
+We can use a function called .parse() to automatically construct the datetime object from various formats.

 from dateutil.parser import parse